aristanetworks/anta/docs/cli/nrfu.md

 ## Performing NRFU and saving results in a CSV file.

-The `csv` command in NRFU testing is useful in generating a CSV file with all tests result that can be analyzed, filtered by operator for reporting purposes.
+The `csv` command in NRFU testing is useful for generating a CSV file with all tests result.
+This file can be easily analyzed and filtered by operator for reporting purposes.

 ### Command overview